VolodymyrSemenov/refresh-o-matic/README.md

 Once all the earlier-placed cups are filled, the pump will travel to your cup and your drink will be poured, after which you can remove the cup from its position.

-4) To deactivate the system, unplug the 12V adapter from the power supply
+4) To deactivate the system, unplug the 12V adapter from the power supply.

 **Notices:**